evangorrell/AnatomicalModeling/README.md

 **STL upload:**
 1. Drag and drop 1-2 STL files
-2. System auto-classifies as brain/tumor via filename and volume
+2. System auto-classifies as brain/tumor
 3. View immediately with adjustable opacity and visibility

 ### API